What you need to set up Project Shield

 Yes, you can setup Project Shield with just a subdomain.
 For example, you can set up the subdomain news.mydomain.com without setting up the entire domain mydomain.com.

 You'll provide an address for the web server, or origin server, that hosts your content.
-The address can be an IP address (in the format 000.000.000.000) or host name (in the format subdomain.mydomain.com).
+The address can be an IP address (in the format 000.000.000.000) or host name (in the format subdomain.my-website.com).

 You can typically find your IP address or host name in your domain name system (DNS) records, listed in the A or CNAME record of your domain.